AGalanis97/Direct-shotgun-metagenomics-pub/README.md

 # Direct shotgun metagenomics captures species abundance of honey samples
-This repository contains all files and code to reproduce the results in the publication [add link]
+This repository contains all files and code to reproduce the results in the publication [add link] When running the code from scripts, there is no need to change working directories - all paths are relative to the R project file located in this repository.

 ### Overview of folders and description
 #### 1. Mocks